divyachauhan050/divyachauhan050/README.md

 - 📫 How to reach me **divyachauhan050@gmail.com**

-- ⚡ Fun fact **I like to travel and learn new languages.
+- ⚡ Fun facts **I like to travel and learn new languages.
 I am currently improving my proficiency in German.
 I'm also an avid photographer.
-I like to stay fit and do that by playing tennis.**
+Lastly, I play tennis to stay fit (I'm a huge Rafa fan!).**

 <h3 align="left">Connect with me:</h3>
 <p align="left">